-We are very pleased to announce that St. Clare’s will be offering the Sacred Ground program.
-Registration will take place during the summer and the program will begin in September.
+We are very pleased to announce that St. Clare’s is offering the Sacred Ground program.
+Fall 2020 registration is closed.
+Here is the schedule of Dialogue Circles:

 What is Sacred Ground?